sfu-discourse-lab/SO-CAL/README.md

 # New version of SO-CAL

+The code is written in <b>Python 3.5</b> so please make sure to work with this version of Python.

 * Part 1 - Install Stanford CoreNLP
 * Part 2 - Data Preprocessing
 * Part 3 - Sentiment Calculator